pitastrudl/wekanwiki/Logs.md

+Also see at this wiki right menu Webhooks:
+- Global Webhooks at Admin Panel, sends most board actions to webhook (chat, etc)
+- Per-board webhooks at Wekan board click hamburger menu => cog icon at right side of members => Board Settings / Webhooks, send actions of one board to some webhook

 ## Enable more Wekan debug logs:

 a) Snap: `sudo snap set wekan debug='true'` - but also notice that [in Wekan v4.56 newer most mongo logs go to `/dev/null` on Snap](https://github.com/wekan/wekan/blob/master/CHANGELOG.md#v456-2020-11-30-wekan-release)